Longest Consecutive Sequence

 Critical ideas to think!

-• Do the above algorithms work if repeated numbers are in the array?
+• Do the above algorithms work if there are repeated numbers in the array?

 • Can we think of solving this problem using dynamic programming?

-• Can we solve this problem using some other data structures like a heap, BST, etc.?
-What is the worst-case time complexity if we use BST in place of Hash Table?
+• Can we solve this problem using other data structures like a heap, BST, etc.?
+What is the worst-case time complexity if we use a BST in place of a Hash Table?

-• What is the best and worst-case input for all the above approaches?
+• What are the best and worst-case inputs for all the above approaches?

 Comparison of time and space complexities